 A lot of positive customer feedback also drives customer acquisition as it attracts potential customers to try your brand.
 A study found that about 70% of consumers read product reviews before making purchases, and nearly 63% say they are more likely to buy from a site that features product ratings and reviews.

 Positive reviews can also work as a form of social proof and may be used in your marketing agenda as great lead magnets.
-When people see companies achieving great results, getting amazing reviews, and having happy customers, others are more likely to try that brand’s services and/or products.
+When people see companies achieving great results, getting amazing reviews, e.g. about cloud hosting, and having happy customers, others are more likely to try that brand’s services and/or products.
 Such reviews add to your company’s authenticity and contribute to building positive PR around it.

 So, what are you waiting for?